YuanTian1991/Inivata_Coding_Test/README.md

 >
 ```

-Also, I draw a barplot (extra task) to show mutation frequency in three amplicons, and labelled the mutations on the bars.
+Also, I drew a barplot (extra task) to show mutation frequency in three amplicons, and labelled the mutations on the bars.

 ![Mutation Frequency](./MutationFrequencyBarplot.png)

 ## 5. Run amplicon\_3.test\_2.fa.gz

 The final task is to run `amplicon_3.test_2.fa.gz` file.
 This amplicon contains two mutation.
-My function AmpliconAnalysis can deal with multiple mutation perfectly.
+My function `AmpliconAnalysis()` can deal with multiple mutations perfectly.
 So I just need one command to finish the job:

 ```r
 amplicon3_2 <- AmpliconAnalysis("./Data/amplicon_3.test_2.fa.gz",